 Ahead of the Games in 2021, Wilby - one of four swimmers pre-selected by Team GB because of his individual Worlds medal two years ago - claimed an individual Men's 100m Breaststroke bronze at May's European Championships, while also helping Britain to another golden triumph in the Men's 4x100m Medley Relay.

-Wilby earned individual 100m silver behind teammate Adam Peaty, as well as helping the gold-medal winning Men's 4x100m Medley Relay team secure their finals berth in the heats, and earning a bronze in the Mixed 4x100m Medley Relay.
+Wilby earned individual 100m silver behind teammate Adam Peaty, as well as helping the gold-medal winning Men's 4x100m Medley Relay team secure their finals berth, later earning a bronze in the Mixed 4x100m Medley Relay.

 That followed on from more medal success across 2018, at the European Championships and Commonwealth Games.

-Wilby - who trains as part of David Hemmings' group at the Loughborough National Centre - took a trio of medals on the Gold Coast to make him one of Team England's most successful swimming athletes at the Commonwealths, with gold in the 200m Breaststroke, silver in the 100m event and bronze in the 50m category.
+Wilby - who trains as part of David Hemmings' group at the Loughborough National Centre - took a trio of medals on the Gold Coast to make him one of Team England's most successful swimming athletes at the Games, with gold in the 200m Breaststroke, silver in the 100m event and bronze in the 50m category.